manansodha/supervised-machine-learning/README.md

 ```
 ## Contributing
 Contributions are welcome and encouraged!
 Whether you want to add more algorithms, improve existing code, or fix bugs, your help is appreciated.
-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-I hope you find this repository helpful in understanding and implementing various supervised machine learning algorithms.
-Happy learning and coding!